pytorch/pytorch/docs/source/onnx.rst

     input = torch.randn(2, 3, 224, 224, requires_grad=True)
     torch.onnx.export(model, (input, ), './large_model.onnx', use_external_data_format=True)

+This argument enables export of large models to ONNX.
+Models larger than 2GB cannot be exported in one file because of the protobuf size limit.
+Users should set ``use_external_data_format`` to ``True`` to successfully export such models.

 Training
 --------
 ``Training`` argument in export API allows users to export models in a training-friendly mode.